awsdocs/amazon-ec2-user-guide/doc_source/ebs-describing-volumes.md

 You can get additional information about your EBS volumes, such as how much disk space is available, from the operating system on the instance\.

-## Viewing descriptive information<a name="ebs-view-information"></a>
+## View volume information in the console<a name="ebs-view-information-console"></a>

-**To view information about an EBS volume using the console**
+**To view information about an EBS volume**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

 1. In the navigation pane, choose **Volumes**\.

+1. \(Optional\) Use the **Filter** options in the Search bar to display only the volumes that interest you\.
+For example, if you know the instance ID you want to see volumes for, go to the Search bar and choose **Instance ID** from the filter menu, then choose the instance ID you want from the list provided\.
+To remove a filter, choose it again\.

 1. To view more information about a volume, select it\.
-In the details pane, you can inspect the information provided about the volume\.

-1. In the details pane, you can inspect the information provided about the volume\.
+1. In the details pane, you can inspect the information provided about the volume\. **Attachment information** shows the instance ID this volume is attached to and the device name under which it is attached\.

+1. \(Optional\) Choose the **Attachment information** link to view instance details\.

 **To view the EBS volumes that are attached to an instance**